turingschool/curriculum/source/projects/little_shop.markdown

 ### Getting Started

 1. One team member creates a repository with the name of your online ordering platform
-2. Add the other team members as collaborators
+2. Add the other team members and your instructor(s) as collaborators
 3. Add your project to Waffle.io
 4. Configure [Hound](https://houndci.com/) for style guide violations
 5. Use [waffle.io](http://waffle.io) to write and track user stories

 ## Base Expectations

 You will build an online ordering platform.
 Customers should be able to place orders and view placed order details.
 The site owner should be able to manage products and categories in addition to processing and completing orders.

 ## Process

-(insert here)
+Each team will have an assigned project manager that will be the primary point of contact between the product owner (instructor) and the rest of the team.

+Most stories will be provided by the product owner.
+You will be asked to write your own stories occasionally and they should follow the same format as the ones that are provided to you.

+You should not write code or migrations until a story calls for it.

+Teams will meet with the product owner regularly and demo completed stories.
+The product owner will request additional features at each meeting and those stories should be completed prior to your next meeting.
+Project scope and requirements can change at the discretion of the product owner so following an agile approach is really important.

+The master branch of your project should always remain in a state where it can demoed and deployed... yes, even days that you don't have any _planned_ meetings.

+Everyone will provide feedback for group members at the end of the project.

 ## Extensions

 The extensions listed below are a non-exhaustive list of extension ideas.

 * product reviews
 * product recommendations based on past orders